matteobaglini/functional-structures-refactoring-kata/README.md

 - [Functional Structures in Scala - Michael Pilquist](https://www.youtube.com/watch?v=Dsd4pc99FSY&list=PLFrwDVdSrYE6dy14XCmUtRAJuhCxuzJp0)
 - [A Pragmatic Introduction to Category Theory - Daniela Sfregola](https://www.youtube.com/watch?v=MvQxNm5gn8g)
 - [Category Theory for the Working Hacker - Philip Wadler](https://www.youtube.com/watch?v=V10hzjgoklA)

+## Contributing

+Is your favorite language missing?
+Want to contribute?
+Awesome!
+Feel free to submit an Issue or a Pull Request.

 # License
 This project is licensed under the terms of the MIT license.